ipfabric/docs/docs/IP_Fabric_API/snapshots/refreshing_devices_in_a_snapshot.md

-# Refreshing devices in a snapshot
+# Refreshing Devices In a Snapshot

 Do this in two stages: